 You can create polls, and post pictures, and videos when microblogging with Facebook.

 It also allows users to promote their events using Facebook advertising, and allow interactive section in form of comments.

 Instagram exists as a form of visual communication within its interface, allowing users to post short clips videos, reels, and images including over 2,2oo word captions to describe the purpose of the posts.

-Many micro-influencers and content creators are leveraging it, by creating visually appealing content that suits the mind of their audiences.
+Many micro-influencers and content creators are leveraging it by creating visually appealing content that suits the mind of their audiences.

-& most businesses use it as a great option to give their brand and business more awareness by leveraging hashtags and exploring pages, etc.
+And most businesses use it as a great option to give their brand and business more awareness by leveraging hashtags and exploring pages, etc.

 It is predominantly the most popular microblogging platform you could ever find on planets.

-It shows a list of trending topics in your country you can hop on or tweet about, which is a Goldmine for Microblogging.
+One most interesting things about it are that it shows a list of trending topics in your country you can hop on or tweet about, which is a Goldmine for Microblogging.

 Unlike the above-mentioned 3, TikTok only allows you to share 15 min long video content only.